 As much as we believe in making the effort to write a plan, there is no point doing it if you can’t or won’t use it.

-Your law firm growth strategy should be at the heart of everything you do at your firm to help grow your practice, so you need to make sure it is useable and accessible.
+Your law firm growth strategy should be at the heart of everything you do at your firm to help grow your practice, so you need to make sure it is as useable and accessible as possible.

 Forget the fancy words, you need a real, living, breathing plan which follows a structured approach to marketing & business development planning.
-You may well have heard of some of the concepts, such as PESTLE and you might groan and roll your eyes, however, just because something is well used doesn’t mean we should discount it.
-On the other hand some concepts might new to you but don’t shy away from them.
-Jump in an embrace the process!
+You may well have heard of some of the concepts, such as PESTLE, SWOT and the 4Ps, and you might groan and roll your eyes, however, just because something is well used doesn’t mean we should discount it.
+On the other hand some concepts might be new to you but don’t shy away from them.

 We like to follow the six step model outlined below: